NeCTAR-RC/tutorials/_dns/02-in-a-nutshell.md

 duration: 3
 ---

-You can use the Nectar DNS Service to add Domain Name System (DNS) services to your Nectar Research Cloud projects.
-The Nectar DNS Service is based on the OpenStack DNS as a Service project, *Designate*.
+The Nectar DNS Service provides Domain Name System (DNS) services to your Nectar Research Cloud projects, either by creating records manually or through automation by the API.

 ### Nectar Provided Zone